Looking for tips for prioritizing your mommy “me time”?

 You can use your alone time to walk, run, bike, or join a class 1-2-times per week.
 The key here is to get moving.
 Our bodies need to move in order to thrive and our brain needs this movement to stay alert.

 Want to get serious about your health and fitness?
 According to Women’s Health Magazine, you can then up this to 30-minute routines, 5 times a week to start seeing benefits.

 You need to take a deep breath and become one with your thoughts.
 Or to even escape them, you’re always thinking of what your kids need, take a break to think about just yourself.

-Not only does deep breathing help to quiet your mind and anxieties, but also reduce stress and blood pressure, as well as better blood flow and ultimately increased energy.
+Not only does deep breathing help to quiet your mind and anxieties, but it also reduces stress and blood pressure, as well as better blood flow and ultimately increased energy.
 Take a deep breath right now!

 You could take this time to reflect or just enjoy the quiet time with yourself.
 I started reading a 365-day inspirational book to help me with my thoughts.
 You can too!

 An adult woman needs 7-9 hours of sleep a day.
 Now I know this is hard for some, myself included!
 I stay up late working on my blog and I wake up early to go to work.
 Then you wake up, and you simply cannot function properly.
 You’re in a daze and your reflects are slowed.

 The common risks of sleep deprivation for moms get’s worst, “You’re more likely to make mistakes when you’re tired.
 You’re more likely to slip and fall, or cut yourself when chopping vegetables, or forget to fasten the straps of your baby’s high chair.”

 In fact, some of the scariest risks come when a sleep-deprived mother gets in the car.
 Studies have compared the risks of driving drowsy with the risks of driving drunk — it’s estimated to cause 100,000 auto accidents a year.
 And yet mothers, who would never drive their children after having a few glasses of wine, drive exhausted every day.

 👉🏽 RELATED POST: 7 Quick Ways to Sleep Better